 Copying error occurs during cell division while replication.
 If it remains un-repaired, such a mutation will change the genetic code.

-Point mutation: mutation in which a single base is altered, termed as a point mutation (addition or deletion of a single nucleotide).
+A mutation in which a single base is altered, it termed as a point mutation (addition or deletion of a single nucleotide).

 We had already covered an article on the nucleotide, read the article here: The Function of dNTPs in PCR reaction

-Non-sense mutation: A stop codon is added to the premature protein.
-It stops protein synthesis because a stop codon ends synthesis of protein and results in a premature protein.
+A stop codon is added to the premature protein.
+It stops protein synthesis because a stop codon ends synthesis of protein and results in a premature protein or truncated protein.

 Some mutations are stable, it can be inherited from generation to generation.
 Some mutations are non-stable, may occur for some time in a single generation.

-Mutation in one gene influences more than one trait or phenotype is referred to as pleiotropy.
 Again recall the situation in sickle cell anaemia.
 Mutant HBS allele results in anaemic condition as well as protect the heterozygous individual from the malaria parasite.
-We will discuss pleiotropy broadly in other article.
+We will discuss pleiotropy broadly in other articles.

 Different types of Genetic mutations randomly occur in the population.